Visits to the vet can be traumatising, but they do not have to be if you go prepared.

 Offer to clean up after your pet, or in the least notify the vet staff if your pet did relieve themselves inside the waiting or consulting room.

-Should you feel the need to have someone with you to help you or console you, please do let them join you during an often stressful time.
+Should you feel the need to have someone with you to help you or console you, please do let them join you during your visit to the vet.
 However, when it is just an annual visit to the vet, it might be best to reduce the crowded waiting room and opt to rather leave the family and or friends behind.
 Keep your pets under control at all times.
 Be kind to your vet, because we have no inkling what they observe and have to deal with every day of their lives.

-Going to the vet does not have to be a stressful experience for us and our animals, so taking note of these tips will help to make this a pleasant visit for you and your pet every time.
+Going to the vet does not have to be a stressful experience for us and our animals, so taking note of these tips should help to make this a pleasant visit for you and your pet every time.

 Thanks for reading this and follow us on Facebook and subscribe to our Newsletter to keep in touch with the latest Pet News in South Africa.